sphung01/cs391-final-project/README.md

 ## History based on what we did.

 This is where we write out what we did.
+The date is the time work was recorded.

 Steven:
 - Completed out Footer.tsx 4/22/2025